 In July 2021, HM Treasury introduced the Public Service Pensions and Judicial Office's Bill (the Bill) to the house of Lords.
-The Bill is primary legislation that sets out in law how the Government will remove the discrimination contained within the 2015 reforms (referred to as remedy).
-The Bill is currently moving through the legislative process and Royal Assent was granted in April 2022.
-The Bill contains the timescales for implementing the remedy by no later than October 2023.
+The Bill was primary legislation that set out in law how the Government would remove the discrimination contained within the 2015 reforms (referred to as remedy).
+The Bill is moving through the legislative process and Royal Assent was granted in April 2022.
+The Bill contained the timescales for implementing the remedy by no later than October 2023.